msameerr/Zellbury-Store-Application/README.md

-this is simple CRUD website, Build to check my development skills.
+ ✨ This is simple CRUD website, Build to check my development skills.